 We collect Personal Information that you provide to us when you send us an email, sign up to receive email or text messages, sign up to volunteer, fill out a form, make a purchase or donation, communicate with us through third-party social feeds, request information, or take any other action on the Sites.
+We also collect the domain name and email address (where possible) of visitors to our website.
 As required by the Federal Election Commission (FEC), we must also collect and disclose the name, address, occupation, and employer of all donors whose donations exceed $200 during the election cycle.
 We may also obtain information from outside sources and combine it with the information we collect through the Sites.

 How do we use your information?

 We may use the information we collect from you when you visit the Sites, send us an email, sign up to receive email or text messages, sign up to volunteer, fill out a form, make a purchase or donation, communicate with us through third-party social feeds, request information, or take any other action on the Sites in the following ways:

 - To connect you to TULSI 2020 events and activities, and obtain and confirm RSVP's to those events and programs;

 - Improve, maintain, and operate the Sites, send you receipts, confirmations, updates, notices, and messages regarding support and administration;

 - Provide and deliver news and information we think will interest you, such as information about relevant issues, resources, events, campaigns, candidates, events, promotions, products and services;

 - Provide information or products that you request and process and complete such transactions;

 - Respond to your emails, requests, comments, submissions and questions, and provide customer service, request feedback and otherwise communicate with you regarding your use of the Sites;